gotourist/cmdnotify/README.md

 ```

 ## Usage
-Create .env file and Add your application configuration to your .env file in the root of your project like below:
+Create .env file and Add your application configuration into .env file in the root of this project like below:

 ```bash
 FROM = sample@example.com //sender email address